Activities and Attractions

 Children are free to roam around the fields around the cottages, or use the tree swings, spot the black rabbit, and paddle or swim in the river Swale.
 There is a sandy beach within walking distance from the cottages, next to Isles Bridge.

 There are a wide range of activities for children within easy travel distance of the cottages.
 At Bolton Castle you can try archery, see falconry displays, and learn about life in the medieval period.
-The Forbidden Corner is perhaps the strangest place in the world and is not to be missed.
+The Forbidden Corner is perhaps the strangest place in the world and is not to be missed- a maze and a folly.
 At Berry’s Farm shop you can feed lambs and enjoy a the cafe, there are also ice cream parlours and sweetshops in the nearby villages of Reeth, Hawes, and Leyburn.

 Places to Visit